 Education: BA Fairleigh Dickinson University; MA Fairleigh Dickinson University; MFA School of the Art Institute of Chicago

-His essays and fiction have also appeared in The Guardian, Guernica, Drunken Boat, The Berlin Quarterly, The State: Vol IV: Dubai, Himal Southasian, and The Apex Book of World Speculative Fiction 4, among others.
+Writing: His essays and fiction have appeared in Foreign Affairs, The Guardian, Guernica, Drunken Boat, The State: Vol IV: Dubai, Himal Southasian, and The Penguin Book of Migration Literature (Penguin Classics), among others.